-Since spring 2016, the Sensory Garden is being developed to stimulate the five senses.
+Since Spring 2016, the Sensory Garden has been developed to stimulate the five senses.
 The garden is a refuge for everyone to enjoy, particularly for those with impaired senses.

 The continuous development and maintenance of the garden is co-ordinated by Margaret Mandal, Moate Community School, and is carried out by the current group of Transition Year students, young adults from St Hilda’s Services, as well as volunteers in the community.